Sqlldr Control File Defaultifempty

 The user must have

-privileges for the table being loaded.
-If the table is not in the user's schema, then the user must either use a synonym to reference the table or include the schema name as part of the table name (for example,scott.emp
+INSERTprivileges for the table being loaded.
+If the table is not in the user's schema, then the user must either use a synonym to reference the table or include the schema name as part of the table name (for example,scott.emprefers to the tableempin thescottschema).Note:

 SQL*Loader considers the default schema to be whatever schema is current after your connect to the database finishes executing.
 This means that the default schema will not necessarily be the one you specified in the connect string, if there are logon triggers present that get executed during connection to a database.If you have a logon trigger that changes your current schema to a different one when you connect to a certain database, then SQL*Loader uses that new schema as the default.